 Polanco Vs Condesa Neighborhoods

-Many a travel client comes to us dreaming of traveling to Mexico City.
+Many travel clients come to us, dreaming of traveling to Mexico City.
 Often, they’ve had a friend visit and are debating whether Polanco vs Condesa is best for them.
-Well, it depends on your vibe, your priorities, and where you plan to explore in Mexico City.
+It depends on your vibe, priorities, and where you plan to explore in Mexico City.
 Here are things to consider:

 Vibe

 For a more hipster vibe, Condesa wins, but Polanco is the call if you’re after upscale boutiques and higher-end shopping.
-Condesa attracts more creatives type, while the fresa (Mexican slang to describe upper-class preppy types) crowd likes to see and be seen in Polanco.
+Condesa attracts the more creative type, while the fresa (Mexican slang to describe upper-class preppy types) crowd likes to see and be seen in Polanco.

 Restaurants

-If the best area for dining is a priority, that’s a tie because both neighborhoods have renowned restaurants.
+If the best area for dining is a priority, the debate of Polanco vs Condesa comes out a tie because both neighborhoods have renowned restaurants.
 Polanco is a bit more formal, including some of the best restaurants in Mexico City for fine dining, like Pujol and Quintonil.
-Meanwhile, Condesa has a mix of street food, natural wine bars, cocktail spots, and innovative food, as there’s always a new restaurant opening.
+Meanwhile, Condesa has street food, natural wine bars, cocktail spots, and innovative food, as there’s always a new restaurant opening.

 Historic Spots